PackRat-SC2018/desktop-01-configs/README.md

 https://www.gnu.org/licenses/lgpl.html

-These files are distributed in the hopr they will be useful, but Without ANY Warranty, and without even the implied warranty of MERCHANTABILITY or FITNESS for a PARTICULAR PURPOSE.
+These files are distributed in the hope they will be useful, but Without ANY Warranty, and without even the implied warranty of MERCHANTABILITY or FITNESS for a PARTICULAR PURPOSE.